return42/sphkerneldoc/linux_src_doc/drivers/extcon/extcon_c.rst

         *undescribed*

     :param union extcon_property_value prop_val:
-        the pointer including the new value of property.
+        the pointer including the new value of extcon property

 .. _`extcon_set_property_sync.description`:

 Description
 -----------

-When setting the property value of external connector, the external connector should be attached.
-The each property should be included in the list of supported properties according to the type of external connectors.
+Note that when setting the property value of external connector, the external connector should be attached.
+The each property should be included in the list of supported properties according to extcon type.

-Returns 0 if success or error number if fail
+Returns 0 if success or error number if fail.

 .. _`extcon_get_property_capability`: